turingschool/front-end-curriculum/projects/capstone.md

 ### Evaluation

-Evaluation will take place Wednesday afternoon of week 6.
+Evaluation will take place Thursday afternoon of week 5.
 Each team will meet with a BE and FE instructor to:

 * Walk through the application (FE and BE) and justifications of code
 * Run the test suites
 * Show the application is running on production
 * Show application is using continuous integration
-* Talk about lessons learned (how will you talk about this project to future employers?)
+* Talk about lessons learned

+Teams - it's your responsibility to keep an ensure you are on track to meet expectations of the rubric, which can be found [here](./cross_pollination_rubric).